SAND-Lab/MEA-NAP/docs/meanap-outputs.rst

 There will be one figure per spike time tiling coefficient (STTC) lag selected when MEA-NAP was run.
 The STTC lag (in milliseconds) is indicated in the figure filename.

+.. _Subfolders – Stats Figures by Lag:

+Subfolders - Stats Figures by Lag
+"""""""""""""""""""""""""""""""""""""

 **Figure 1.
-Significance Table by Spike Time Tiling Coefficient (STTC) Lag.** Bubble plot show p-values (size of circle) for a linear mixed effect model (LME) with the group as the main effect and a random effect of the specific culture identity on the intercept (row 1) and a LME with the age as the main effect and a random effect of the specific culture identity on the intercept (row 2) for the network-level metrics (x-axis).
-The rows below show the p-values for one (1)-way ANOVA tests and paired t-test with the group name and/or age in the row title.
-The size of each circle is proportional to the p-value (see legend) with larger circles indicating smaller p-values.
-For the LME and ANOVA tests, black indicates a p-value less than 0.05.
-However, it is up to the investigator to determine the relevant p-value for significance based on multiple comparisons.
-For the paired t-tests, p-values less than 0.05 are colored based on the difference between the means with red indicating an increase in the mean and blue indicating a decrease in the mean (color bar, right bottom).

-**allclassifiersConfusionMatrix** This figure is generated if more than one time point (DIV) is provided in the dataset.
-It shows the confusion matrix for each classifier.
-The confusion matrix shows the number of samples that the classifier placed into each DIV group against the actual number of samples in each group.
+Confusion Matrix for All Classifiers.** Confusion matrices for each classifier show true number of samples placed into each age group versus predicted class, the number the classifier placed into each age group.
+The color of each box indicates ?.
+Red indicates ? and blue ?.
+Classifiers compared include the linear support-vector machine (SVM), k-nearest neighbors (kNN) algorithm, decision tree, and linear discriminant analysis (LDA).
+Note, this figure is only generated if more than one time point is provided in the dataset.

-**allclassifiersMisclassificatoinRatePerKFold** This figure is generated if more than one time point (DIV) is provided in the dataset.
-It shows the misclassification rate of each classifier during k-fold cross validation (k is set to 5 by default), lower values indicate better classification performance.
+**Figure 2.
+Misclassification Rate per K Fold for All Classifiers.** Scatter plot shows the misclassification rate for each classifier during k-fold cross validation (k is set to 5 by default).
+Lower values indicate better classification performance.
 The gray horizontal line depicts the misclassification rate at chance level.
+Classifiers compared include the linear support-vector machine (SVM), k-nearest neighbors (kNN) algorithm, decision tree, and linear discriminant analysis (LDA).
+Note, this figure is only generated if more than one time point is provided in the dataset.

+**Figure 3.
+Leave One Feature Out for All Classifiers.** Line graphs show different between leave one out loss and the original loss for four classifiers (colored lines) for network metrics including number of active nodes (aN), network density (Dens), clustering coefficient (CC), number of modules (nMod), modularity score (Q), path length (PL), global efficiency (Eglob), small-worldness coefficient (σ) and (ω), effective rank and the number of significant NMF components.
+Higher values indicate better fit for the classifier.
+Classifiers compared include the linear support-vector machine (SVM), k-nearest neighbors (kNN) algorithm, decision tree, and linear discriminant analysis (LDA).
+Note, this figure is only generated if more than one time point is provided in the dataset.

+**Figure 4.
+Nodal-level Feature Correlation.** Correlation matrices for each group and age combination for nodal-level network features including node degree (ND), mean edge weight (MEW), node strength (NS), within-module z-score (Z), local efficiency (Eloc), participation coefficient (PC), and betweenness centrality (BC).
+Color (scale bar) indicates correlation value (0-1).

+**Figure 5.
+Recording-level Feature Correlation.** Correlation matrices for each group and age combination for nodal-level network features including active nodes (aN), network density (Dens), clustering coefficient (CC), number of modules (nMod), modularity score (Q), path length (PL), global efficiency (Eglob), small-worldness coefficient σ (SW) and ω (SWw), effective rank (effRank), the number of significant NMF components (num_nnmf_components), number of ?
+NMF components (nComponentsReLNS), mean node degree (NDmean), mean top 25% (NDtop 25), mean of significant edge weights (sigEdgeMean), mean top 10% (sigEgdgeTop10), mean node strength (NSmean), mean local efficiency (ElocMean), mean participation coefficient (PCMean), mean top 10% (PCmeanTop10) and bottom 10% (PCmeanBottom10), percent of within-module z-score greater than 0 (percentZscoreGreaterThanZero) and less than zero (percentZscoreLessThanZero), and proportion of different hub and non-hub roles from node cartography (NC1-6).
+Node cartography identifes peripheral nodes (NC1), non-hub connectors (NC2), non-hub kinless (NC3), provincial hubs (NC4), connector hubs (NC5), and kinless hubs (NC6).
+Color (scale bar) indicates correlation value (0-1).